kayleebriggs/oppia/.github/SECURITY.md

-# Oppia Vulnerability Disclosure Process
+## Oppia Vulnerability Disclosure Process

+Security is a top priority for Oppia.
+This document outlines the steps for reporting, investigating, remediating, and disclosing security vulnerabilities.
+By following this process, you help ensure that Oppia remains secure and that vulnerabilities are handled responsibly to protect our users and developers.
+This process applies to vulnerabilities reported by both Oppia developers and external contributors.

 This vulnerability disclosure process describes how we accept and respond to security vulnerabilities from both Oppia developers and others.
 Our process follows 4 steps: Report, Investigate, Remediate, and Disclose.

-## Report
+## Step 1: Report

-Reporters should email [security@oppia.org](mailto:security@oppia.org) or open a [GitHub Security Vulnerability Report](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability) with:
+To report a vulnerability, please email **security@oppia.org** or open a [GitHub Security Vulnerability Report](https://github.com/oppia/oppia/security/advisories).
+Include the following information:

-- A description of the problem.
+- **Description** of the problem.
-- Steps we can follow to reproduce the problem.
+- **Steps to reproduce** the issue.
-- Affected versions.
-- If known, mitigations for the problem.
+- **Affected versions** of the software.
+- **Mitigations** (if known).

-We will respond within 3 days of the reporter's submission to acknowledge receipt of their report.
-Here is a template acknowledgement message:
+We will acknowledge receipt of your report within **3 days**.

 ```
 Hi $REPORTER,